 - There will be a Day 0: Introduction to R seminar for those with no prior experience in R. Participants with R experience may skip this session, but are welcome to attend.

 - Part II workshops will build on the statistical concepts discussed in Part 1 and the utilization of predictive models using previously published HIV data.
 Attendees will learn important concepts in statistics and perform statistical analyses using real HIV data.
 We will introduce hypothesis testing, multiple testing correction, linear and logistic regression, and high dimensional modeling.
-The final day is scheduled as a design studio where participants can sign up to discuss their work and receive feedback from instructors and fellow workshop attendees
+The final session features a detailed walk-through of a real data example.

 - Part III workshops will teach bioinformatics skills for analysis of high throughput sequencing datasets.